Nanochemistry Toolbox

 A non-exhaustive list of regular chemistry/nano-related webinars to sustain independent learning:

-https://researchseminars.org/ - constantly updating database of online events across all disciplines.
+https://researchseminars.org/ - constantly updating database of online events across all disciplines;

-News in Nanocrystals (https://ninc.mit.edu/)
+News in Nanocrystals (https://nincseminar.wixsite.com/news-in-nanocrystals);

-JAWS (Just Another (Chemistry) Webinar Series, https://jawschem.wixsite.com/home)
+JAWS (Just Another (Chemistry) Webinar Series, https://jawschem.wixsite.com/home);

-VISTA (Virtual International Seminar on Theoretical Advancements, https://quantum-dynamics-hub.github.io/VISTA/)
+VISTA (Virtual International Seminar on Theoretical Advancements, https://quantum-dynamics-hub.github.io/VISTA/);

-MIT Nano Explorations (https://mitnano.mit.edu/nano-explorations)
+MIT Nano Explorations (https://mitnano.mit.edu/nano-explorations);

-ACS Physical Chemistry Seminar Series (https://acsphys.wordpress.com/)
+ACS Physical Chemistry Seminar Series (https://acsphys.wordpress.com/);

-Initiative for Theoretical Sciences (https://itsatcuny.org/, bunch of events on excitons, self-assembly, etc.)
+Initiative for Theoretical Sciences (https://itsatcuny.org/, bunch of events on excitons, self-assembly, etc.);

-Coherent Multidimensional Spectroscopy (https://www.cmdsonline.org/)
+Coherent Multidimensional Spectroscopy (https://www.cmdsonline.org/);

-Global Inorganic Discussion Weekdays (https://www.cheminst.ca/cic-virtual/seminar-series/gidw/)
+Global Inorganic Discussion Weekdays (https://www.cheminst.ca/cic-virtual/seminar-series/gidw/);

 Extreme Mechanics Letters (EML) Seminars, https://twitter.com/EmlWebinar & YouTube playlist;

-Motivation and Resilience
+Motivation and resilience

 A partial list of resources that I turn to for inspiration and grit.